livebook-dev/livebook/README.md

 The following environment variables configure Livebook:

+  * LIVEBOOK_APP_SERVICE_NAME - sets the application name used by the cloud provider to aid debugging.

+  * LIVEBOOK_APP_SERVICE_URL - sets the application url to manage this Livebook instance within the cloud provider platform.

   * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
     Defaults to a random string that is generated on boot.